jcorioland/purview-serverless/README.md

     az deployment group create --resource-group $resourceGroup --template-file ./infra/azuredeploy.json
     ```

 ## Deploying the Function App
 You can deploy the Function App in various ways.
-Here we presentt two of them: via Visual Studio Code or the Azure CLI.
+Here we present two of them: using Visual Studio Code or the Azure CLI.

 ### Option 1: Deploy with VS Code
 This option requires the installation of [Visual Studio Code](https://code.visualstudio.com/) and the [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions).